Arkansas Court Records

 Juvenile records in Arkansas are automatically sealed, except when it has to do with juvenile adjudication whereby a minor committed an offense in which he or she would have faced trial as an adult.
 However, records of juvenile delinquency cases that are still on appeal are automatically sealed.

-Juvenile detention centers’ inmate records and information regarding the arrest and detention of a juvenile is not open for public inspection unless the circuit court writes an order to permit it.
-Also, ongoing appeal cases of delinquency are not accessible by the public.
+Juvenile detention centers’ inmate records and information regarding the arrest and detention of a juvenile are not open for public inspection unless the circuit court writes an order to permit it.
+Also, ongoing appeal cases of delinquency are not accessible to the public.
 Delinquency adjudication for offenses in which the minor would have been tried as an adult is open to the public and cannot be sealed by the juvenile until ten years after the final adjudication of delinquency.
-Other offenses can be sealed anytime as long as the minor is up to 21 years.
+Other offenses can be sealed anytime as long as the minor is up to 21 years old.

 Are Trial Transcripts Open to the Public?